CodewithTanzeel/IntroductionToPhysicalAi/docs/docs/intro.md

+---
+title: "Introduction to Physical AI"
+description: "Overview and roadmap for the Introduction to Physical AI documentation: sensors, actuators, perception, control, and systems integration."
+sidebar_position: 1
+tags: [introduction, overview]
+---

 # Introduction to Physical AI

 Welcome to **Introduction to Physical AI** - your comprehensive guide to understanding how artificial intelligence interacts with the physical world through sensors, actuators, and intelligent systems.